-- (d) (1) The In selecting projects for inclusion in the program of projects to be funded with funds described in subdivision (a), the commission shall allocate funds for trade infrastructure improvements from the fund evaluate the total potential costs and total potential economic and noneconomic benefits of the program to California's economy, environment, and public health.
-The commission shall consult with the State Air Resources Board in order to utilize the appropriate models, techniques, and methods to develop the parameters for evaluation of projects.
-The commission shall allocate the funding described in subdivision (a) for trade infrastructure improvements consistent with Section 8879.52 of the Government Code and the Trade Corridors Improvement Fund (TCIF) Guidelines adopted by the commission on November 27, 2007, or as amended by the commission, and in a manner that (A) addresses the state's most urgent needs, (B) balances the demands of various land ports of entry, seaports, and airports, (C) provides reasonable geographic balance between the state's regions, and (D) places emphasis on projects that improve trade corridor mobility and safety while reducing emissions of diesel-particulate particulates, greenhouse gases, and other pollutant emissions, pollutants, and reducing other negative community impacts, and (E) makes a significant contribution to the state's economy. - (2) In adopting amended guidelines, and developing and adopting the program of projects, the commission shall do all of the following:
+(2) of subdivision (a), the commission shall evaluate the total potential economic and noneconomic benefits of the program of projects to California's economy, environment, and public health.
+The commission shall consult with the agencies identified in Executive Order B-32-15 and metropolitan planning organizations in order to utilize the appropriate models, techniques, and methods to develop the parameters for evaluating the program of projects.
+The commission shall allocate-funds the funding described in paragraph (2) of subdivision (a) for trade infrastructure improvements from the fund consistent with Section 8879.52 of the Government Code and the Trade Corridors Improvement Fund (TCIF) Guidelines adopted by the commission on November 27, 2007, or as amended by the commission, and in a manner that (A) addresses the state's most urgent needs, (B) balances the demands of various land ports of entry, seaports, and airports, (C) provides reasonable geographic balance between the state's regions, and (D) places emphasis on projects that improve trade corridor mobility and safety while reducing emissions of diesel particulate and other pollutant emissions emissions and reducing other negative community impacts, and (E) makes a significant contribution to the state's economy.